danishnizmi/VTscanner/README.md

 ## 📞 Contact

-For questions or feedback, please open an issue on GitHub or reach out through the repository.
+For questions, feedback, or contributions, please open an issue on GitHub or reach out through the repository.

 ---